 The breakdown of fatty acids results in the production of an important substance called acetyl CoA.
-When fat and carbohydrate metabolism is in balance, most acetyl CoA enters the so-called citric acid cycle (Krebs cycle) where it is used for energy production.
+When fat and carbohydrate metabolism is in the balance, most acetyl CoA enters the so-called citric acid cycle (Krebs cycle) where it is used for energy production.
 When acetyl CoA cannot enter the citric acid cycle, it is shunted to form ketone bodies.
 This process is called ketogenesis.

 When daily carbohydrate consumption is restricted to below 60 grams per day, the body usually shifts into ketosis and blood levels of ketone bodies start to rise.
-At this level of carbohydrate consumption, blood levels of ketone bodies may rise above 0.5 mmol/L, which is ten times higher than among individuals who consume 300 grams of carbohydrate per day.
-With lower carbohydrate consumption blood levels of ketone bodies rise further, and may reach 3 mmol/L.
+At this level of consumption, blood levels of ketone bodies may rise above 0.5 mmol/L, which is ten times higher than among individuals who consume 300 grams of carbohydrate per day.
+With lower consumption blood levels of ketone bodies rise further, and may reach 3 mmol/L.

 The hepatic generation of ketone bodies is the normal physiologic response to fasting.
-Mild ketosis (ketone body concentration of about 1 mmol/L) generally develops after a 12- to 14-hour fast.
-If fasting continues, ketone body concentration continues to rise peaks at a concentration of 8 to 10 mmol/L. Beta-hydroxybutyrate is the major ketone body that accumulates.
+Mild ketosis (ketone body concentration of about 1 mmol/L) develops after a 12- to 14-hour fast.
+If fasting continues, ketone body concentration continues to rise and peaks at a concentration of 8 to 10 mmol/L. Beta-hydroxybutyrate is the major ketone body that accumulates.

 This process is dependent on the ability of the pancreas to produce insulin.
 If insulin production is limited, the acid-base balance of the body may become interrupted.